Gaspard de Prony: The trigonometric and logarithmic tables of the cadastre

-Inspired by Adam Smith's Wealth of Nations, de Prony divided up the labor into three levels, bragging that he "could manufacture logarithms as easily as one manufactures pins."
+Inspired by Adam Smith's Wealth of Nations, Prony divided up the labor into three levels, bragging that he "could manufacture logarithms as easily as one manufactures pins."

 The first level consisted of five or six high-ranking mathematicians with sophisticated analytical skills, including Adrien-Marie Legendre and Lazare Carnot.
 This group chose the analytical formulas most suited to evaluation by numerical methods, and specified the number of decimals and the numerical range the tables were to cover.